cvg/limap/README.md

 ## Installation

-**Note**: COLMAP has been under active development since summer 2023, so we currently only support COLMAP 3.8.
+**Note**: COLMAP has been under active development since summer 2023, so we currently only support COLMAP 3.8 or before.
 **Install the dependencies as follows:**
 * CMake >= 3.17
 * COLMAP 3.8 [[the official guide](https://colmap.github.io/install.html)] _make sure to use the tag 3.8_